ghost-goblin/javascriptFundamentals/es6modules.md

 Allow us to write compile-to-JavaScript languages, like CoffeeScript, TypeScript, or ClojureScript;

 ## Briefly describe what a task runner is and how it’s used in frontend development
+Use `npm` to **automate** front-end development tasks such as image optimization, SASS compilation and running a local server.

 ## Describe how to write an npm automation script
 Add a `scripts` property to `package.json` with the command to run.
 ```js